 She is originally from France where she received her MBA.

-Noora Health, Co-Founder & Chief Design Officer
+Noora Health, Co Founder and Chief Design Officer

 Co-founder and chief design officer of Noora Health, a social enterprise that trains marginalized patient families with health skills to improve outcomes and save lives - putting capacity into the hands of those who need it most.
 My background in environmental engineering, scientific research, and human centered design are explorations into understanding the world and attempts at positive perturbations in systems.
 Before Noora Health, I led research campaigns in the Peruvian Amazon on the devastating environmental and health impacts of illegal gold mining, while a researcher at Carnegie Institution for Science and Stanford University.
 I have a BS in Environmental Engineering and a MS in Environmental Fluid Mechanics from Stanford University.
 Writer, designer, artist, scientist lady with a love of water, community and everything else in the biosphere, too.

-Learners Guild, Operations and Business Execution
+Learners Guild, Operations (and General Fixer)

 UC Davis Energy Institute, Director of Development and Strategic Partnerships